Dood-x/GameplayProgrammerTest/README.md

 All self made files are in GameplayProgrammerTest folder under Assets, other folders are downloaded and not mine <br>
 All scripts in the folder are created from scratch

+Upon opening the project the TestScene in GameplayProgrammer test should be loaded, otherwise load it, and hit play.
+Alternatively theres a Build in the BUILD folder.

 ### Controls
 - WASD / left stick - walk/run
 - mouse / right stick - camera movement